holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 When a Circle grants a Domain to one of its Roles, any Role Lead for that Role may control that Domain on behalf of the Circle.
 A Circle may only grant Domains to its Roles that fall within the Circle's own Domains, or that are only relevant within its own internal processes.

-Once a Role controls a Domain, it may create Policies governing that Domain within its own Governance Process.
-However, the Circle that delegated the Domain retains the right to define its own Policies governing that Domain.
+Once a Role controls a Domain, it may create Policies governing that Domain within its own Governance.
+However, the Circle that delegated the Domain retains the right to define its own Policies governing that Domain as well.
 Any such Policies trump those defined by the Role in the event of a conflict.

 Granting a Domain to a Role does not delegate any rights the Circle has to control spending of money or assets, unless explicitly specified.

 #### 1.4.3 Anchor Circle

 The broadest Circle that holds the Purpose of the whole Organization is its ***“Anchor Circle”***.
 The Anchor Circle has no Super-Circle, and holds all authorities and Domains of the Organization.
-The Anchor Circle may change its own Purpose or Accountabilities via a Policy adopted in its Governance Process.
+The Anchor Circle may change its own Purpose or Accountabilities via a Policy.

 The Ratifiers may define an initial structure and other Governance within the Anchor Circle upon adopting this Constitution.